 Lord Foster said, We are absolutely delighted that we have been chosen to masterplan the West Kowloon Reclamation area as the new cultural and arts quarter for Hong Kong.
 This remarkable city has played an important part in the life of the practice and has given us some of our greatest design opportunities such as the Hongkong and Shanghai Bank and Chek Lap Kok airport.
 We look forward to being back in Hong Kong, to being part of that vibrant community and to this new challenge to contribute to the future of one of the world's most exciting cities.

-Foster and Partners, London
+Architects: Foster + Partners, London

-Richard L K Yu, Hong Kong
+Town Planning: Richard L K Yu, Hong Kong

-Bartlett School of Planning, University College London
+Urban Planning: Bartlett School of Planning and University College London

-Mott Connell Ltd, Hong Kong
+Civil Engineering: Mott Connell Ltd, Hong Kong

-Dr Jonathan Beard, Hong Kong
+Economic Management Consultant: Dr Jonathan Beard, Hong Kong

-David Yeung, Hong Kong
+Environmental Consultant: David Yeung, Hong Kong

-KPMG Corporate Finance, Hong Kong
+Financial Model Advisor: KPMG Corporate Finance, Hong Kong